dagster-io/dagster/docs/docs-beta/docs/guides/data-modeling/configuring-assets.md

 ## What you'll learn

-- How to add configuration to your assets
+- How to make your assets configurable
-- How to modify the configuration when launching a run
+- How to provide configuration when launching a run
-- When to use asset configuration vs. [resources](/docs/concepts/resources)

 ---